sapcc/inventory-updater/README.md

 # inventory-updater

-Redfish based server hardware inventory collector writing to Netbox
+A Redfish based server hardware inventory collector that is writing the inventory into a device's inventory in Netbox